AriPal/articles/Readme.md

     </div>
 );
 ```
-When the user clicks on the button to Generate an Excel file, the function `generateExcelFile()` is invoked.
+When the user clicks on the button to generate an Excel file, the function `generateExcelFile()` is invoked.
 This function runs a method `authContext.aquireToken(resource: string, callback: TokenCallback)` which returns 3 arguments in the callback function (`errorDesc`, `token`, and `error`):

 ```ts
 function generateExcelFile() {